Q: What are the distinctive aspects of your community?

 Q: Is there a discount for families with multiple children enrolled?

-A: Our pricing is very discounted in comparison to anything offered in our area.
-In our area, one class for a year will cost $300-$600!
-We are offering 10 high quality classes taught per week and our pricing includes a Schole’ lunch performer on Wednesdays.
-We felt this was a more fair way to price our community, rather than inflating the costs for everyone in order to discount for some families.
+A: We strive to keep our cost as low as possible for all our families rather than inflating our prices to provide a discount for some families.
+Our pricing is very discounted in comparison to anything offered in our area.
+In our area, just one academic class for a year will cost $300-$600!
+We are offering 10-14 high quality classes taught per week, and our pricing includes service projects and contemplative lunch performers each week.
+We believe this is an equitable way to price our community.

-Q: May my child eat lunch during campus day?
+Q: Is lunch provided for my child during day?

-A: Yes, please pack a lunch for your student.
-We only allow water to drink, no juice boxes or soda please while on campus, to protect the Church’s carpets and keep bees away when we are outside.
-We would just ask that you pack a healthy lunch and prefer there be very low sugary foods/treats. 🙂
+A: We request that you please pack a lunch for your student.
+We only allow water to drink on campus, no juice boxes or soda please while on campus, to protect the Church’s carpets and keep bees away when we are outside.
+We would just ask that you pack a healthy lunch and prefer there be very low sugary foods/treats, and no chocolate please. :).

 Q: Is there a dress code at Sola Gratia Classical Academy Inc.?

 A: Yes, there is a dress code.
 You can purchase uniform shirts at www.landsend.com.
-They have SGCA monogrammed uniform polo shirts in our school color of cobalt and sweaters in charcoal/black to go over them if desired.
-Your student is required to wear black, blue or khaki shorts, pants or skorts/skirts to go with the uniform shirts.
+You just can put the name of our school group in their webpage under the school uniform link to find us and enter your students information to set up a profile so that you can see what is available to wear for your student’s grade.
+They have SGCA monogrammed uniform polo shirts in our school color of cobalt and sweaters in charcoal/black to go over them if desired, as well as hoodies, coats, t-shirts, and more.
+Your student is required to wear black, blue or khaki shorts, pants or skorts/skirts to go with the uniform polo shirts.
 You can read more about this policy under “About” and then “Our Handbook” on the main menu.